 Shop Bought Food Mixes

-Find a balance
+Finding a balance

 This list is by no means exhaustive, there are a lot more foods that are suitable for pet mice.
 If you have anything you think I should add then let me know.
-Obviously it’s not a good idea to start experimenting with random foods, but keep it sensible and have fun.